obsidiansystems/ledger-app-sui/docs/apdu.md

 # APDUs

 The messaging format of the app is compatible with the [APDU protocol](https://developers.ledger.com/docs/nano-app/application-structure/#apdu-interpretation-loop).

+All commands use `CLA = 0x00`.
 The `P1` and `P2` fields are reserved for future use and must be set to `0` in all messages.

-All commands use `CLA = 0x00`

 | CLA | INS | COMMAND NAME     | DESCRIPTION                                                    |
 |-----|-----|------------------|----------------------------------------------------------------|